Saint-Michel–Notre-Dame station

-Situation
+Location

 The main entrance to the station is in Place Saint-Michel on the Rive Gauche of the Seine.
-There is also a satellite entrance to the platforms of Line B on Place Notre-Dame, which is on the Île de la Cité across the Seine from Place Saint-Michel.
-The platforms of RER B are underneath the Seine and pass at right-angles under the RER C platforms.
+There is also a satellite entrance to the line B platforms on Place Notre-Dame, which is on the Île de la Cité across the Seine from Place Saint-Michel.

-Adjacent stations

-Saint-Michel is on Paris Métro Line 4 and Cluny–La Sorbonne is on Paris Métro Line 10.
-The latter station was closed between 1939 and 1988, when it reopened to connect with the new RER station and give access to Boulevard Saint-Germain.

-Bombing
+The line C platforms run parallel to the Seine at just above river level and are provided by natural light through 28 large windows that are designed to withstand flooding from the river.
+The line B platforms pass underneath the Seine and are at right-angles under the RER C platforms.

+The station is linked by underground passageways to the Saint-Michel and Cluny–La Sorbonne stations of the Paris Metro.
+Saint-Michel is on metro line 4 and Cluny–La Sorbonne is on metro line 10.